Immanuel-john/ternoa-substrate-workshop/README.md

 * The basic patterns for building and running a Substrate node on your local machine.
 * The basics of [Rust](https://www.rust-lang.org/) as used in Substrate.
-* How to write a custom FRAME Pallet which can create and manage NFTs.
+* How to write a custom FRAME Pallet for an oracle event feed.
 	* Create custom types.
 	* Manage custom storage.
 	* Write custom logic and callable functions.